micahamd/localllama/readme.md

 # Enhanced LLM Chat

 A modular, feature-rich chat interface for interacting with various large language models.
-This application provides a seamless experience with local models via Ollama and cloud models like Google's Gemini.
+This application provides a seamless experience with local models via Ollama and cloud models like Google's Gemini and Deepseek.

 ## Features